Ancient Fire isn’t stopping, so neither can Task Force 27. But the work they do takes its toll…

 I stopped my ears from drooping with an effort.
 “Oh, that one’s probably just in the wrong folder,” I told him.
 “Big guy with a beard?”
 He nodded.
 “That’s the head of the lab in Moscow, Dr. Markovic.
 The photo after that should be a modded elephant called a makara, it lives on a preserve in India and eats poachers.
 It’s bulletproof, too…”

-Behind me, Luke’s scent had shifted into a different kind of concern – he’s had the mini-mod just like the guys do for a while now – but I just kept distracting Harold.
+Behind me, Larry’s scent had shifted into a different kind of concern – he’s had the mini-mod just like the guys do for a while now – but I just kept distracting Harold.
 Because sometimes, staying distracted is the best way to push the bad thoughts back.